Meghraj: Demographics

 The town hosts 2,401 houses that it supplies with water and sewerage.

 Governance

 It is authorized to build roads and impose taxes on properties under its jurisdiction.

 History

-In 1526 Sultan Bahadur visited Meghraj (Mahmud nagar), en route to Ahmedabad after the death of his brother Sultan Sikandar Shah.
+In 1526 Sultan Bahadur visited Meghraj (Mahmud Nagar), en route to Ahmedabad after the death of his brother Sultan Sikandar Shah.

 In 1528 Sultan Bahadur Shah again visited., That time the King of Dungarpur came to welcome Sultan Bahadur Shah.

 Etymology

 The name of the city comes from the name of Thakur Sahab Shri Meghrajsinhji s/o Hamrajsinhji in the Samvant 1410.
 They established a state of 42 villages under Meghraj and then shifted to Moti Mori in Samvant 1601 and established a state of 62 villages.

 Temples

-Temples include Gayatri Temple, Hanuman Temple, Gheli Mata Temple, Ambe Mata Templem Mahadev Temple, Shree Nathji Temple, Roleshwar Mahadev Temple, Nana-Nani Garden and Newly made Jala-Sai Temple.
+Temples include Gayatri Temple, Hanuman Temple, Gheli Mata Temple, Ambe Mata Temple Mahadev Temple, Shree Nathji Temple, Roleshwar Mahadev Temple, Nana-Nani Garden, and Newly made Jala-Sai Temple.

 Masjid

 Masjids include Jumma Masjid, Masjide Raza, Ashrafi Masjid, Tanvir Masjid, Madina Masjid, Ashrafiya Darool Qir'aat, Chishtiya Darbar and Babe Noorul Ain Gate.
 Nureilahi masjid (kasba).
 Nureilahi Madrsa, Kasba.